Reports

 It has more of an impact if you’re trading an ETF or making regular contributions because you’ll need to cross the spread more often to get invested.

-VAS has the lowest slippage at 0.02% followed by STW and A200 at 0.03% and then closely behind IOZ sits at 0.04%.
-MVW has the highest slippage at 0.06%
+VAS and A200 have the lowest slippage at 0.03% followed by STW and IOZ at 0.04%.
+MVW has the highest slippage at 0.06%.

 By comparison the average Australian Equity managed fund offered on the ASX mFunds platform charges a bid/ask spread of 0.55% – more than 27 times more than VAS and A200!